MohitSinghChauhan/Basic-JS-Quiz-app/README.md

 # Basic-JS-Quiz-app

-This Projext is hosted on : http://quizyquizy.netlify.app/
+This Project is hosted on : http://quizyquizy.netlify.app/